Girls Trip

 Does it pass the Bechdel Test?
 YES

 This film is a love story between women.
-It resonates deeply with anyone who has felt the complexities, soul bonds, and heartbreak found in female friendships, but it goes one step further to shed light on a unique perspective that is seldom portrayed in a big, international way: black sisterhood.
+It resonates deeply with anyone who has felt the complexities, soul bonds, and heartbreak found in female friendships, but it goes one step further to shed light on a unique perspective that is seldom portrayed in a big, international way: Black sisterhood.

 Charli Penn describes this singular relationship for Essence:

 “‘You have to work twice as hard to get half as far.’
-It’s a saying Black people know and understand all too well...and Black women have to love each other twice as hard to help each other go even further.
+It’s a saying Black people know and understand all too well ... and Black women have to love each other twice as hard to help each other go even further.
 It’s our truth, and it’s exactly what makes our vast sister circles and lifelong friendships and bonds all the more meaningful and magical.”

 Even better, Girls Trip deconstructs the idea that all black women are alike.
 Valerie Complex writes: